Back to Learning Center

 Specialty tag(s): Prenuptial and Postnuptial Agreements

-Jonathan James | October 3, 2022
+Jonathan James | May 13, 2025

 woman looking at computer and holding papers

-What are the advantages of a post-marital agreement?
+What Are the Advantages of a Post-Marital Agreement?

-• Having physical proof of when inheritances and other pre-marital assets were awarded and acquired
+• Having physical proof of when inheritances and other premarital assets were awarded and acquired

-• Avoiding commingling of separate and community assets (including avoiding commingling income produced by separate property, which is generally considered community property without a pre-marital or post-marital agreement)
+• Avoiding commingling of separate and community assets (including avoiding commingling income produced by separate property, which is generally considered community property without a premarital or post-marital agreement)

 • Moving separately held assets into a trust prior to marriage